DukeEnglish/mt-class/hw3.md

 All that is required is a parallel text.
-This is now reality: since its [initial launch almost eleven years ago](https://research.googleblog.com/2006/04/statistical-machine-translation-live.html) Google Translate has grown to support 10,506 language pairs, meaning that on average, new language pairs are added at frequency of once every nine hours.
+This is now reality: since its [initial launch almost eleven years ago](https://research.googleblog.com/2006/04/statistical-machine-translation-live.html) Google Translate has grown to support 10,506 language pairs, meaning that on average, new language pairs are added at a frequency of once every nine hours.

 This capability is useful for more than users of free translation services.
 In some situations,